 Russia allows you to use satellite phones but you need to obtain pre-approved permission to use one, while also registering the SIM for your device.
 India has banned all carriers except Inmarsat and requires a permit to use one.

 All other countries in the world allow you to use a sat phone freely, although they are seen as suspicious if not being used in remote areas away from mobile phone towers.

 Hiring a Sat Phone

 If you aren’t ready to commit to buying your own sat phone yet, why not rent one instead?
 Many retailers allow you to hire their phones from around as little as ten dollars a day.
 Prepaid plans and pay-as-you-go plans can also be organised for your rental sat phone, so you can use the phone as much or as little as you want.
 Renting a sat phone is great for people who only head away from mobile reception a few times a year, but still want that peace of mind a sat phone brings.

 If you’re only going on the occasional weekend trip to your local national park, then no, probably not.
 There are other things you can do to ensure that you are safe even outside of coverage, such as creating a trip plan, and letting someone know where you are going and when you expect to return.
 There is always the option of renting a sat phone for the duration of your trip if you don't think you'll need one into the future.

-But if you relish the opportunity to get as far from civilisation as possible exploring all that this world has to offer with your phone happily switched off in your pack, it’s a good idea to come prepared.
-With a sat phone you can let someone know if you get in to trouble, and they can let you know if you need to come home.
-It’s true you might not ever need to use your sat phone, but remember, if you choose to save some money and you end up in situation where you need to make a very important call, those dollars in your pocket might not seem so important.
+But if you relish the opportunity to get as far from civilisation as possible exploring all that this world has to offer with your phone happily switched off in your pack, it’s a good idea to come prepared – with a sat phone you can let someone know if you get into trouble, and they can let you know if you need to come home.